Valuation Revision Books in context

 The Belfast and Londonderry County Borough volumes illustrate how electoral boundaries were re-drawn over time to reflect the growth and expansion of the cities of Belfast and Londonderry.
 They are handwritten alterations and annotations, again in different coloured inks, one colour for each year.

 Many of the County Borough of Belfast volumes do not contain indexes to their content, or one index in a volume will span a number of volumes in a group.
-Again, please note that because of the annual revisions carried out, and the subsequent alterations made to the content of the volumes, the page numbers in these indexes are not always accurate and cannot be relied upon.
+Again, note that because of the annual revisions carried out, and the subsequent alterations made to the content of the volumes, the page numbers in these indexes are not always accurate and cannot be relied upon.